Monday, July 25, 2011

 BEYOND THIS POINT

-Given all the shiny, new threat signs festooning the CBD cordon, together with greedy business ad signs, someone was making a mint producing all those new signs!
+Given all the shiny new threat-signs festooning the CBD-cordon, together with business advert-signs, someone was making a mint producing all those new signs!

-St Asaph St: An old lady in black trudged past in the snow, ski poles supporting her.
-By McKenzie Willis ghost, some snowy bldgs were still part demolished, steel mesh fence cordoned.
+St Asaph St: An old lady in black trudged past in the snow, ski-poles supporting her.
+By McKenzie Willis ghost, some snowy buildings were still part-demolished & steel-mesh-fence-cordoned.

 25.07.11.
 St Asaph St, steel mesh fence cordon, E view, serial quake trashed, part demolished, old, brick bldgs, behind High St, post June 13 quake

 St Asaph St / High St / Madras St crossing: EXTREME DANGER KEEP OUT.
-I snapped snowy quakescapes behind steel mesh fence cordons.
-Photographers, touring the snow cordon in warm luxury, hopped out of their SUV & happy-snapped.
+I snapped snowy quakescapes behind steel-mesh-fence-cordons.
+Photographers touring the snowy cordon in warm luxury, hopped out of their SUV & happy-snapped.
 I'd seen them at other crossings.
-A High St brick ghost, collapsed by the June 13 Quake, was part cleared.
-Snowy rubble.
-Post quakes, Salt District.
+A High St brick-ghost, which collapsed in the 13 June 2011 Quake, was part-cleared.
+Just snowy rubble.
+Post quakes the area would be named Salt District.

 25.07.11.
 EXTREME DANGER KEEP OUT.
 St Asaph St, steel mesh fence cordon view, High St, serial quake damaged bldgs, post June 13 quake